ecmwf/anemoi-inference/docs/usage/quickstart.rst

 with a huggingface checkpoint would look like this:

 .. literalinclude:: yaml/quickstart3.yaml
+   :language: yaml

 .. warning::

-   Additionally, to download data from the Copernicus Data Store, you need to have the ``cdsapi`` package installed and configured in your environment.
+   To download data from the Copernicus Data Store (cds), you need to have the ``cdsapi`` package installed and configured in your environment.
 See `here
    <https://cds.climate.copernicus.eu/how-to-api>`_ for more
    information.